 - Service Management integration – Connects with Ivanti Neurons for ITSM to enhance service delivery and change management with shared asset data.

-Ivanti Neurons for ITAM reviews
+Ivanti Neurons for ITAM strengths

 As of October 2025, aggregated scores across top software review sites show: